-A first-to-die policy pays the entire death benefit when the first of the two insured persons die.
+A joint first-to-die policy pays the entire death benefit when the first of the two insured persons die.

 A joint first-to-die policy can prove critical in a business setting as well.
 You and your business partner can use it to fund a buy-sell agreement.
 It can also help ensure that your business doesn’t face financial hardships if either of you were to pass away prematurely.

 Joint first-to-die is similar to a single life insurance policy.
 Once the insurer pays the benefit, the coverage terminates.
 If the survivor still wants coverage, he or she will have to apply once again.

 Joint last-to-die life insurance pays the death benefit after the last insured dies.
 It is also known as survivorship life insurance or last-to-die life insurance.
 After the death of the first insured, the ownership of the policy will transfer to the surviving partner who will have to continue paying premiums to maintain coverage.

 The surviving spouse doesn’t receive any financial benefit in the case of joint last-to-die insurance.
 For this reason, it isn’t a suitable option for debt repayment or income replacement.
 Most individuals buy these policies to leave a legacy for their children.

 Combined Life Insurance

 Combined life insurance works pretty much the same way as two single life insurance policy.
 That is, both you and your spouse will get coverage, and the insurer will pay the death benefit twice.
 Long-term planning is important for families to ensure that they are able to stay afloat and continue to grow in the future.